 Comeback.
 The life that went underground in the mid 1960s resurfaced in 2020 just as the pandemic was beginning.
 What's interesting about my life is how all the tales from my underground years are about making my way back above ground, back to love, back to Leela.
 These stories are about how with her help I still made progress with love all through those underground years.
 Making progress with love is the only thing worth writing about.
 It's the only thing that gives life meaning.
 Love affairs don't, much as I like to think that when I'm feeling sad and lonely.

 Help from the pandemic.
 Leela made sure I was awake and free of drugs just in time for the pandemic.
-The pandemic has been immensely helpful, forcing me to do things I don't see how I could possibly have done otherwise.
-The pandemic forced me to get in shape and at the same time get over my ridiculous fixation on minimalist shoes, with Leela's abundant help.
-It gave me a double dose of being alone: I had just broken up with my sweetheart when it hit.
+The pandemic has been very helpful, forcing me to do things I don't see how I could possibly have done otherwise.
+It deprived me of partner dancing for almost a year and a half, forcing me to get in shape via hard core walking, which in turn forced me to get over my fixation on minimalist shoes, with Leela's abundant help.
+It forced me to renew and deepen my love of classical music.
+It gave me a double dose of being alone, preparing me for the next critical transition in my life: living alone.
+A thing I didn't even realize I'd been missing since 1979.
+I broke up with my sweetheart right before the pandemic hit.
 We'd been together almost ten years.
 Our love affair began to crumble, at first imperceptibly, when I quit drinking in 2016.
 By 2019 we were struggling.
 The pandemic forced me to be alone and stay alone.
 It took a flirtation with homelessness to boot that to living alone.
-I had to discover a fundamental truth: feeling sad and lonely is an internal matter.
-Plenty of people in relationships feel sad and lonely.
+I discovered a fundamental truth: feeling sad and lonely is an internal matter.
+I knew that in my head, but it took a pandemic to drive it deeper, into real knowing.
 I'm mostly in control of my internal world, with Leela's help, thanks to my stubborn persistence with the spiritual quest.
 I have persisted in meditation, at first spontaneously, all my life.
-Despite what seemed like little or no progress once I kiboshed spontaneous meditation by polluting myself with booze and pot.
-The pandemic deprived me of partner dancing then forced me to embrace solo dancing now that I'm in a space where that works.
-Solo dancing is a treasure.
-I dig into musicality and work on developing a new dimension of dance technique.
-I won't be giving it up just because partner dancing is now slowly returning to my life.
+Despite what seemed like little or no progress once I kiboshed spontaneous meditation by poisoning myself with booze and pot.

 Pay attention.
 Leela wants me to tell my stories to call attention to attention.
 Nothing is more important than attention.
 My story is a story of paying attention.
 I can't make progress without paying attention, without being silently present.
 Attention is the greatest secret, and the one I'm least capable of writing about.